NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 tags [Islam, Quran, Reading the Quran]
 ---

-I am reading through the Quran, giving my notes from the perspective of someone reading it without context for the first time *in italics* and my theological notes in regular script underneath.

 This is the second chapter of the Quran, a massive 286 verses!
 Even the most massive chapter of the Bible has "only" 176 verses.
 And this is after reading a chapter of 7 verses.
 And it seems that most chapters of the Quran contains hundreds of verses.
-This could easily have been up to 5-6 chapters, and would make it much easier to digest.
+This could easily have been divided up in 5-6 chapters, which would make it much easier to digest.
 This is probably going to be a long article, and I suspect most articles are going to become obscenely long due to this fact.

 [TOC]